Learnable Patchmatch and Self-Teaching for Multi-Frame Depth Estimation in Monocular Endoscopy: Experiment

 \subsubsection{Break-down comparison of learnable patchmatch module (Table~\ref{table5})}

-To further present the superiority of learnable patchmatch module, we perform comparisons with other alternative methods, including spatial attention module~\cite{bengisu2020quantitative}, patchmatch module~\cite{yu2020p}, and feature scaling module~\cite{shao2021selfsupervised}.
-It can be seen that our adaptive patchmatch module outperforms other alternative methods by a large margin.
-Fig.~\ref{Fig4} shows the sampled locations of patchmatch module and learnable patchmatch module in the sharp edge regions.
-Our learnable pathchmatch module avoids severe errors by adaptively aggregating pixels near the center point.
-Fig.~\ref{Fig16} shows the qualitative depth comparisons of patchmatch module and learnable patchmatch module.
-The depth maps of our learnable patchmatch module preserve sharp edges and boundaries.
+To further show the superiority of learnable patchmatch module, we perform comparison with other alternative methods, including spatial attention module~\citep{bengisu2020quantitative}, patchmatch module~\citep{yu2020p}, and feature scaling module~\citep{shao2021self}.
+It can be seen that our learnable patchmatch module outperforms other alternative methods.
+Compared with the patchmatch module, our module can avoid severe errors by gathering pixels of the same depth and improves it by approximately 8.5$\%$ on the Sq Rel that is sensitive to the large depth errors (IDs 4 and 5).
+Fig.~\ref{Fig4} displays the sampled locations of patchmatch module and our learnable patchmatch module in the sharp edge regions.
+Ours is able to adaptively aggregate pixels near the center pixel in this case.
+Fig.~\ref{Fig16} presents the qualitative depth comparison of patchmatch module and learnable patchmatch module.
+The model with the patchmatch module is prone to errors due to depth changes while ours preserves details such as boundaries.